 We pick 130,000 firms that are on the customer/supplier lists for every year in 2008-2012, and then calculate the shortest path lengths for every pair of firms.
 There are about 17.9 billion pairs and we find that 99.6% of all pairs are connected, but 0.4% cannot be connected regardless how long the path lengths are.
-Figure 3 shows the distribution of the shortest path lengths for those connected pairs.
+Figure 4 shows the distribution of the shortest path lengths for those connected pairs.
 The mode of the distribution is four path lengths, and about 61.7% of the pairs are connected by four path lengths or less.
+Note that a similar feature a customer-supplier network is reported by [16] using a different dataset.
+Also note that previous studies including [17] apply the technique of community analysis to customer-supplier networks to find that path length tends to be shorter between firms belonging to the same industry or located in the same region.

 Why are firms so closely interconnected?
 It is important to recall that the number of links, in the case of both customer and supplier linkages, follows a fat-tailed distribution.
 This indicates that there are some (although not many) firms with an extremely large number of links.
-The presence of such "hub" firms implies that even a small firm, like Firm D in Figure 2, is able to be connected to a large number of firms through these hub firms; that is, once a small firm finds a path reaching one of the hub firms (probably via several steps), it is then connected to the large number of firms to which the hub firm is linked.
-This kind of small-world phenomenon can be found for various economic and social networks [9,10].
+The presence of such "hub" firms implies that even a small firm, like Firm D in Figure 3, is able to be connected to a large number of firms through these hub firms; that is, once a small firm finds a path reaching one of the hub firms (probably via several steps), it is then connected to the large number of firms to which the hub firm is linked.
+This kind of small-world phenomenon can be found for various economic and social networks [10, 11].